bitfocus/companion-module-toggl-track/HELP.md

 **Start New Timer**

-Start a new timer running with the description set in the action and store the ID
+Start a new timer running with the description set in the action and store the ID.
+If a list of projects has been retrieved on startup you can choose a project.

 **Get Current Timer**